-The following chart shows the Changes in Stockholders' Equity with audited figures as of December 31, 2021, 2020 and 2019, expressed in millions of MXN:
+The following chart shows the Changes in Stockholders' Equity with audited figures for the years ended on December 31, 2021 and 2020, expressed in millions of MXN:

 Total Stockholders' Equity

-Balances as of December 31, 2019 9,824
+Balance as of December 31, 2020 10,820

 Entries approved by stockholders

 Transfer of results from prior years -

 Capital reserve -

 Dividends paid (70)

-Others (2)

-Total entries approved by stockholders (72)

-Comprehensive income

-Net income 876

-Result from valuation of securities available for sale (13)

-Result from hedging instruments at fair value (8)

-Remeasurement of defined employee benefits (45)

-Translation effects of foreign subsidiaries 258

-Total comprehensive income 1,068

-Balances as of December 31, 2020 10,820

-Entries approved by stockholders

-Transfer of results from prior years -

-Capital reserve -

-Dividends paid (70)

 Others (110)

 Total entries approved by stockholders (180)

 Comprehensive income

 Net income 1,660

 Result from valuation of securities available for sale 52

 Result from hedging instruments at fair value 16

 Remeasurement of defined employee benefits (15)

 Translation effects of foreign subsidiaries 80

 Total comprehensive income 1,793

-Balances as of December 31, 2021 12,433
+Balance as of December 31, 2021 12,433

-Internally prepared with audited figures as of December 31, 2021, 2020 and 2019.
+Internally prepared with audited figures as of December 31, 2021 and 2020.
 Figures in millions of MXN.